jngo102/HollowKnight.CustomTrial/ReadMe.md

 	* Spikes: Whether spikes should appear on the ground.

 **NOTE: A graphical editor for creating custom trials used to be available in an attempt to make creating trials easier, but no longer exists for this version of the mod.**

+## Troubleshooting
+-	Issue: None of my mods loaded after installing CustomTrial, and the mod list at the top corner of the screen is gone.
+	Solution: Re-run the game one more time, or check that your global settings JSON has correct syntax using a tool like jsonlint: https://jsonlint.com/